 The reviewers will review the manuscript.
 The review is then submitted to the journal, with a recommendation to accept the manuscript, reject the manuscript or with a request for amendments (usually flagged as either major or minor) before it is reconsidered.

+The Executive Editor considers all the returned reviews before making an overall decision.
+If both reviewers reject the manuscript, the journal will reject the manuscript outright.
+If both reviewers unconditionally accept the manuscript, the journal will accept the manuscript.
+If both reviewers accept the manuscript conditionally and subject to further amendments, the author will be informed to amend the manuscript accordingly.
 If one reviewer accepts and the other reviewer rejects the manuscript, the manuscript will be reconsidered by the working editorial committee.
 At this stage, the manuscript may be sent for a third review so as to get an extra opinion before making a decision whether to accept or reject the manuscript.

 The review process commonly takes between 5 to 9 weeks and authors are kept informed throughout the entire process.

 We welcome the submission of articles and comments for publication in the journal, and should be submitted to the Managing Editor, Journal of Malaysian and Comparative Law (JMCL) at email@example.com.
 Effective from the 2019 December edition, the Journal adopts the Australian Guide to Legal Citation as its house style.